Special Educational Needs (SEN) at St Michael's

 10. How will the school prepare and support my child when transferring from the Infants or a new Secondary school?

-St Michael’s C of E Junior School understands what a stressful time moving schools can be therefore many strategies are in place to enable the pupil’s transition to be as smooth as possible.
+St Michael’s Junior Church School understands what a stressful time moving schools can be therefore many strategies are in place to enable the pupil’s transition to be as smooth as possible.

 - Meetings between the previous or receiving schools prior to the pupil joining/leaving.